QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Google Chat Bot - Apps Script/Google Chat Bot - Apps Script.md

 2. Click Untitled project (the current name).

-3. In the Edit project name dialog, rename the project to **Attendance Bot**, and then click Rename.
+3. In the Edit project name dialog, rename the project to **Attendance Bot** and then click Rename.

 * Copy and replace the following in `Code.gs`